Banshee

 Anti-Banshee tactics

-I quite enjoy taking it down with an assault rifle too.
+I quite enjoy taking them down with an assault rifle too.
 If you want to be efficient with your ammo, wait for it to dive towards you, then fire rapid bursts as it comes in and swoops off.
 You can bring it down on its first run if you get it right.
 If you don't mind being more wasteful with ammo, you can also pepper it as it flies about further away.
 Plenty of bullets will miss, but the few that hit will all add to the damage.

-To use the rocket launcher, you'd best let the Banshee come in on a run.
+To use the rocket launcher, you'd best let the Banshee come in on an attack run.
 Once it's heading straight for you, let fly, possibly using the zoomed-in view so you can get it further away.
-But don't move away too soon, else the Banshee may veer off before getting hit.
+But don't move away too soon else the Banshee may veer off before getting hit.
 You may take a bit of fire, but hopefully not enough to matter.
 Rocketing a Banshee when travelling across your line of sight is rather hard even at short range, but you may like to try it just for the challenge.
 It should be pretty satisfying if you manage to connect.

 If you've got a Warthog handy, the chain-gun is likely to make pretty short work of a Banshee of course.
 If you use it yourself though, you run the risk of getting blasted with a Banshee bolt if you let it come in on a diving run.
 It would be safer to let a Marine man the gun while you drive around evasively.